-Some organizations gather information from their employees in a questionnaire administered annually or every couple of years.
+Some organizations gather information from their employees in an annual questionnaire.
 Some organizations send emails to find out if customers received a delivery on time or call key customers to detect their level of satisfaction with provided services or products.

 Few organizations, however, gather information from both their employees and their customers with any regularity.
 And, even fewer organizations do anything with the information, once gathered.
-Granted, this takes time and money, scarce commodities in today’s economy.
+Granted, this takes time and money, always scarce commodities.
 But not gathering this information about employee engagement and measuring customer satisfaction from these two important stakeholders could cost your organization even more time and money in the long run.

 Depending on whom you read, the range of disengaged employees across organizations is believed to be anywhere from 50% to 80% of employees in the workplace.
 Dale Carnegie estimates that companies collectively lose about $350 billion a year due to low employee engagement.
 Disengaged employees impact business productivity, levels of innovation, employee morale and, ultimately, the bottom line.